gears1763-2/RoadToZero/README.md

 ### Linux (Debian/Ubuntu)

 Road to Zero was developed on Linux, so building it yourself should be pretty straightforward.
-First, if you don't already have the development package installed, you can do so by way of
+First, if you don't already have a C/C++ development package installed, you can do so by way of

     sudo apt-get install build-essential

-Then, SFML can be installed by way of
+Then, the SFML development package can be installed by way of

     sudo apt-get install libsfml-dev